kbaird/Fate-XSLT/characters/TesladyneOakland/tx_corn_conspiracy.md

 **Aspects**

-- *T. Rex with Frickin Guns on its Head*
+- *T. Rex with Frickin' Guns on its Head*
 - *Apex Predator*
 - *Rampages at Will*
 - *Difficult to Control*